vaultchem/molvault/README.md

 to install the package.

 ## Usage:
-Here we quickly explain how to use MolVault to fit a fully homomorphic encrypted (FHE) model to your data and make predictions on new molecules.
-Your CSV file `data.csv` with the chemistry data should be of the following format:
+How to use MolVault to fit a fully homomorphic encrypted (FHE) model to your data and make predictions on new molecules: Your CSV file `data.csv` with the chemistry data should be of the following format:
 ```
 SMILES, target_name
 CC, 2.312